ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

 Article Storage
 ---------------

-There are two different backend modules for the article storage of phone, email and internal articles.
+There are two different back end modules for the article storage of phone, email and internal articles.
 The used article storage can be configured in the setting ``Ticket::Article::Backend::MIMEBase::ArticleStorage``.

 ``Kernel::System::Ticket::Article::Backend::MIMEBase::ArticleStorageDB``
    This default module will store attachments in the database.
 It also works with multiple front end servers, but requires much storage space in the database.